-It’s not uncommon that even “big schools” and institutes sometimes omit or forget to tell that Traditional Thai Massage is not an isolated phenomenon within the Thai Healing Arts.
+It’s not uncommon that Thai Massage schools, institutes, and teachers sometimes omit (or forget) to tell that Traditional Thai Massage (Nuad Thai) is not an isolated phenomenon within the Thai Healing Arts.
 And that Thai Massage is certainly not only about “Wellness” or “Relaxation.”

-Seen with Western eyes this could be (roughly) translated with
+Seen with Western eyes this could be roughly translated as:

-Apart from the tools, I would say the main difference with common Western healing methodology is the fact that Thai Traditional Medicine is applied holistically.
+Apart from the tools and techniques, I would say that another primary difference between common Western healing methodology and Thai Traditional Medicine is that treatments are applied holistically.

-Instead of “shopping around,” in Thailand one would go to a Traditional Medicine Hospital or Clinic, get diagnosed (by a Thai Traditional Medicine Doctor) and get subsequently sent to the different departments (in the same Hospital or Clinic) to get the necessary (combined) treatments.
-That is—when a Thai chooses Traditional Medicine.
-Allopathic Medicine is also widely spread in Thailand (and of excellent quality and reasonable costs, measured to the vast number of Westerns doing quite some health-shopping in Thailand) and equally often used.
+Moreover, instead of “shopping around,” in Thailand one would go to a Traditional Medicine hospital or clinic to get diagnosed by a Thai Traditional Medicine Doctor.
+Subsequently, one will be sent to the different departments (in the same hospital or clinic) to receive the necessary (combined) treatments.

-Another important difference with Western Allopathic Medicine is that the applied medications (herbs) are most likely not chemically produced.
-Likewise, in Thai Traditional Medicine the diagnostic process is mostly done in the “old fashioned way”— reading the pulse, checking colors (of hands, eyes, tongue, and so on), feeling the differences in hot and cold of (body) areas, checking range of motion of the various body-parts and so on, and so on.
+Another important difference between Western and Thai Medicine is that herbal medicine is usually not chemically i.e. pharmacologically produced.
+Likewise, the diagnostic process in TTM is mostly done the old fashioned way, that is, by reading the pulse, checking colors (of the hands, eyes, tongue, and so on), feeling the differences in hot and cold of bodily areas, checking the range of motion of the various body parts, “intuition,” and so on.

-For the moment I won’t dig any deeper in this vast realm of Traditional Thai Healing.
-The idea is to realize that Thai Massage is an integral part of a bigger “system,” a system in which Thai Massage has its place but should always be considered in relation to its counterparts.
+In any case, for now I won’t dig any deeper into this vast realm of the traditional Thai Healing Arts.
+The idea is to realize that Thai Massage is an integral part of a larger healing system, one in which Thai Massage has its place but it should always be considered in relation to its counterparts.